AaronTraas/Notes/Adult Beverages/Rum.md

 # Rum

-## Coconut rum
+## Coconut Rum

-**Planteray Cut & Dry** - Good enough to sip.
+**Planteray Cut & Dry** - ABV 40%.
+Good enough to sip.
 Toasted coconut, aged rum, banana notes.
 Really good.
 Complex.

-**Parrot bay 90 coconut** - like Malibu, but with the volume turned up.
+**Parrot Bay 90 Coconut** - ABV 45%.
+Like Malibu, but with the volume turned up.
 Strong coconut.
 A little sweet.
 Very hot ethanol.
 Not a refined product, but if you want something more potent than Malibu in a coctail, this is great.

-## Coconut Liquers
+## Coconut Liquer

+Though these claim to be coconut rums, they are low proof (usually around 20% ABV) and have a large amount of sugar added, beyond the typical _"dosage"_ added to many rums.

 Malibu > Hampton Bay > Largo Bay